Krishivlillad/CODSOFT/README.md

 # CODSOFT
-UI/UX Design Projects for the CODSOFT Internship.
-Includes designs for a mobile app sign-up flow, restaurant menu UI, and email template.
-Created using Figma.
+This repository contains my UI/UX internship projects for CodSoft.
+It includes the designs for:
+- Mobile App Signup Flow
+- Restaurant Menu Interface
+- E-commerce Website UI

+All projects are designed using Figma and demonstrate user-friendly, responsive, and visually appealing interfaces.